10 Creative Ways to Save That You May Have Never Considered

 5. Get your hair done for Free

 If you want your hair done for little to no cost, consider going to your local beauty schools.
-Make an appointment and remember a professional stylist is on-site observing so that should give you some peace of mind.
+Make an appointment and remember a professional stylist is always on-site observing so that should give you some peace of mind that your hair won’t be a complete mess.

 6. Ditch the Gym Membership